Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 ![The research process of an antifungal medication](https://static.igem.wiki/teams/5643/pageimage/entrepreneurship-image/igem-business-pic9.webp)

-## 4. Crafting Our Strategic Path: analyzing our resources and stakeholders
+## 4. Analyze: our Resources and Stakeholders

 #### 4.1 Product Advantages